jim-ec/fractals/README.md

 ## console-fractals

-Contained inside the `console-fractals` directory.
+Contained in the `console-fractals` directory.

 Prints a fractal, either Mandelbrot or Julia to the console.
 The image is pretty large, therefore it's recommended to set